What is your address?

 Can we feed the animals?

-Zoo Miami has various animal feedings for the public such as parrots, rhino and giraffe.
+Zoo Miami has various animal feedings for the public such as camels, giraffe, rhino, and parrots.
 We also have Meet the Zookeeper talks throughout the day where you can listen to keepers talk about their animals and watch them feed them.
 Our animals are on strict diets and can only eat the food prepared for them by their keepers and our veterinarians.